The Island of Guadalcanal in World War II

 This fascinating sketch of the events of the Guadalcanal campaign is based on several sources- the original one being Simulations Publications, Inc. (SPI), a wargames simulation company during the 1970's.

 This 70 year old Stuart Tank had been buried on the island for years...
 Photo courtesy of John Shively

 This is an overview and special image selection from the Naval History & Heritage website of the US Navy.
 Read the details of the harrowing six month campaign between the US and its Pacific Allies and the Japanese for possession of the previously obscrure island of Guadalcanal.

 Image Copyright Note

-Guadalcanal.com is currently seeking royalty-free images of the city, region, and people of Guadalcanal for use on this website.
+Guadalcanal.com is always seeking high quality, royalty-free images of the island, people, and history of Guadalcanal for use on this website.